Public-Cloud-Group/alpaca-operator-ansible/roles/hana_backup/README.md

 #### Example

-If a command is scheduled to run at 02:00:00 and the CSV `MagicNumber2` value is 30, the new execution time would be:
+If a command is scheduled to run at 02:00:00 and the CSV `magic_number` value is 30, the new execution time would be:

 ```
 New Hour = (2 + (30 / 60) × 24) % 24 = (2 + 12) % 24 = 14